-The cored sediment from JAMSTEC Site C9001 during the Chikyu shakedown cruises was composed primarily of diatom-rich hemipelagic silty clay intercalated with volcanic tephra and sand layers.
-Preliminary biostratigraphic age models indicate very high sedimentation rates, ranging from 54 to 95 cm/k.y., and an approximate corebottom age of 640 ka (Aoike, 2007; Aoike et al., 2010; Domitsu et al., 2010).
-During the Expedition CK06-06 Chikyu shakedown cruise, core temperature anomalies were monitored immediately by Thermo-View infrared camera after recovery in order to identify and locate methane hydrates.
-We observed methane hydrate formations as well as metabolically active microbial aggregates, which could be visualized by FISH technique, in porous ash and sandy layers.
-Geochemical analyses of interstitial water consistently showed that the chloride concentrations (and other sea salts) were notably depleted within the porous layers as a result of hydrate dissociation.
+The sediment cored from JAMSTEC Site C9001 during the Chikyu shakedown cruise was composed primarily of diatom-rich hemipelagic silty clay intercalated with volcanic tephra and sand layers.
+Preliminary biostratigraphic age models indicated very high sedimentation rates, ranging from 54 to 95 cm/k.y., and an approximate core-bottom age of 640 ka (Aoike, 2007; Aoike et al., 2010; Domitsu et al., 2010).
+During this shakedown cruise, core temperature anomalies were monitored immediately after recovery by Thermo-View infrared camera in order to identify and locate methane hydrates.
+Formation of methane hydrates, as well as metabolically active microbial aggregates that could be visualized using the FISH technique (F. Inagaki et al., unpubl. data), were observed in porous ash and sandy layers.
+Geochemical analyses of interstitial water consistently showed that chloride and other sea salts are depleted within the porous layers as a result of hydrate dissociation (Tomaru et al., 2009).
 Iodine concentrations and radioisotopic compositions (129I/I) of deep pore waters suggest that the iodine and oldest hydrocarbon sources could be as old as 40 Ma (Tomaru et al., 2009).
-Acetate concentrations in pore waters were $>100 \mu mol/L$ throughout the sediment column (maximum = $313 \mu mol/L$), which is presumably related to coal diagenesis in the deeper zone (H. Yoshioka et al., unpubl. data).
+Acetate concentrations in pore waters were >100 μmol/L throughout the sediment column (maximum = 313 μmol/L; H. Yoshioka et al., unpubl. data), which was tentatively interpreted to be possibly linked to coal diagenesis in the deeper subsurface.

-Microbial cell numbers in sediment from Site C9001 were evaluated by the fluorescent image-based automated cell count system, which showed that the sediments contain abundant microbial cells with counts $>10^7$ cells/cm3 down to 365 mbsf (Morono et al., 2009).
-The abundance of bacteria and Archaea was studied by quantitative real-time polymerase chain reaction (PCR) and slot-blot hybridization techniques, suggesting a significant contribution of Archaea to the subseafloor microbial biomass (average = 40% at DNA level) (Lipp et al., 2008).
+Microbial cell numbers in sediment from Site C9001 were evaluated by the fluorescent image-based automated cell count system, which showed that the sediments contain abundant microbial cells with counts >107 cells/cm3 to 365 mbsf (Morono et al., 2009).
+The abundance of Bacteria and Archaea was studied by quantitative polymerase chain reaction and slotblot hybridization techniques, suggesting a significant contribution of Archaea to subseafloor microbial biomass (average is ~40% at DNA level; Lipp et al., 2008).
+Phylogenetically diverse, reductive dehalogenase-homolog genes (rdhA) were detected, suggesting the occurrence of anaerobic microbial respiration using organohalides as electron acceptors (Futagami et al., 2009).

-The metabolic activity of organoclastic sulfate reduction, sulfate reduction coupled with AOM, aceticlastic methanogenesis, and autotrophic (CO2 reducing) methanogenesis rates were investigated using 35S and 14C radiotracers, which showed high AOM activity below the SMT zone and relatively low methanogenic activity throughout the core column (F. Inagaki et al., unpubl. data).
-Using a sediment sample from Site C9001, the carbon and nitrogen incorporation rate of deep subseafloor microbes was studied at the single-cell level using nanoscale secondary-ion mass spectrometry (NanoSIMS) (Morono et al., 2011).
-A large fraction of subseafloor microbes was found to incorporate 13C- and 15N-labeled substrates into the biomass, indicating evidence that deeply buried microbial cells are physiologically alive.
+The metabolic activity of organoclastic sulfate reduction (sulfate reduction coupled to AOM, aceticlastic methanogenesis, and autotrophic [CO2 reducing] methanogenesis rates) investigated using 35S and 14C radiotracers, showed high AOM activity within and below the SMT zone and relatively low methanogenic activity throughout the core column (F. Inagaki et al., unpubl. data).
+Using a sediment sample from Site C9001, the carbon and nitrogen incorporation rate of deep subseafloor microbes was studied at the single cell level using nanoscale secondary-ion mass spectrometry (NanoSIMS) (Morono et al., 2011).
+A large fraction of subseafloor microbes was found to incorporate 13C- and 15N-labeled substrates into biomass, indicating that deeply buried microbial cells retain the potential to be physiologically alive.

 Cultivation of aerobic and anaerobic microorganisms has been conducted, and a variety of microbes and their enzymatic activities were observed in the core sediments (Kobayashi et al., 2008).
-Using a continuous downflow bioreactor system, phylogenetically diverse anaerobic microbes were successfully activated, including methanogens such as the genera Methanobacterium, Methanoccoides, and Methanosarcina and uncultured archaeal and bacterial lineages (Imachi et al., 2011).
-Several attempts at traditional batch-type cultivations also successfully led to the isolation of several subseafloor anaerobic microbes, including new genus species of Geofilum rubicundum (Miyazaki et al., 2012) and Spinavirga faexivivus (Takai et al., in press) within the order Bacterioidales.
-These provide direct evidence for the presence of metabolically and/or physiologically active microbial populations in deep subseafloor sedimentary habitats off Shimokita Peninsula.
+Using a continuous downflow bioreactor system, phylogenetically diverse anaerobic microbes were successfully activated, including methanogens, such as the genera Methanobacterium, Methanoccoides, and Methanosarcina, and uncultured archaeal and bacterial lineages (Imachi et al., 2011).
+Several attempts at traditional batch-type cultivations have led to the isolation of novel anaerobic subseafloor microbes, including Geofilum rubicundum (Miyazaki et al., 2012) and Spinavirga faexivivus (Takai et al., 2013), which are the first representatives of previously uncultivated genera.
+These successful cultivations and isolations confirmed the presence of metabolically and/or physiologically active microbial populations in deep subseafloor sediments off the Shimokita Peninsula.